raffo93p/sfdx-easy-sources/COMMANDS_REFERENCE.md

   - `*example*` - matches all keys containing "example"
   - `example` - exact match (no wildcards)
 - **Type and TagID filtering**: Available in upsert commands for profiles and permission sets for precise control
+- **Custom Upsert with JSON content**: The `customupsert` command for profiles and permission sets allows direct insertion/update of entries via JSON:
+  - Accepts single objects or arrays via `--content` flag
+  - Non-existent keys in the JSON are ignored
+  - Omitted existing keys result in empty values in the CSV
+  - Automatically calculates the `_tagid` based on metadata type configuration
 - **Sorting**: Most commands include a `--sort` flag to control output ordering
 - **Path flexibility**: All commands respect custom paths via flags or configuration file
 - **Background operations**: Long-running commands like `allmeta retrieve` support background processing options